Youngcare: Youngcare Grants

 The Youngcare Home Support Grants provide essential funding that is critical for people to either remain living at home with some more help, or to return to the community from inappropriate housing such as aged care.
 Up to $20,000 is available in extreme situations for essential equipment, home modifications and services, household items and utilities to ensure an increase in the individuals quality of life.
 This grant aims to bridge the gap in essential services where there is clear evidence of need, or during the transitional period while individuals gain access to the NDIS.

 Youngcare Connect

 The Youngcare Connect Support Service supports families and individuals to navigate the often-complicated health, housing and disability systems.
 From providing expert NDIS and SDA advice, linking people with appropriate services to identifying funding or housing opportunities Youngcare Connect is run by a dedicated, compassionate and qualified team of friendly specialists, clinicians and outreach staff.

+Fundraising and events

+Youngcare has been supported by a range of fundraising events, including live music concerts and music-industry speaker events, to raise funds and awareness for young Australians with high care needs.

+In October 2025, Youngcare marked its twentieth anniversary with Living Loud: 20 Years of Youngcare at The Triffid in Brisbane, featuring an all-Australian line-up including The Veronicas, and hosted by Myf Warhurst.

+Youngcare also runs Tales from the Road, an annual fundraising event in Brisbane where musicians and music-industry figures share touring stories in a hosted interview format.
+The 2024 event was held at The Fortitude Music Hall with members of notable acts such as Ball Park Music, The Wiggles and Powderfinger.

+Youngcare has also been the beneficiary of concerts staged in support of the organisation, including a Youngcare Benefit Concert tenth-anniversary event in 2015, featuring Bernard Fanning and hosted by Julian Morrow of The Chaser.

+Youngcare has also been supported by Battle of the Tech Bands, a charity live-music event series featuring bands formed by employees of technology companies.